saharama/saharama.github.io/essays/i-see-the-lighting.md

 ## About Me
 Aloha, my name is Matthew Sahara.
 This essay serves to tell a little about my professional interests and how they relate to software engineering techniques and concepts stressed in this class.

 I am majoring in Electrical Engineering in the Electro-Physics track.
 I have experience with C, C++, and Python.
 ICS314 fulfills my Engineering Breadth and Writing Intensive academic requirements.
-My peers in the Computer Science department recommended this class to me because they were able to implement these efficient software engineering concepts into their own projects.
+My peers in the Computer Science program recommended this class to me because they were able to implement efficient software engineering experiences into their own projects.

 ## Interesting Interests